EmberHeavyIndustries/HID2AMI/Docs/Quick.User.Guide.md

 #### **GAMEPAD CUSTOM SETTINGS**

 HID2AMI allows the user to freely customize the mapping of any pad's first 4 buttons, more than enough to play any possible Amiga game.
 Furthermore, HID2AMI automatically saves the gamepad custom mapping into its internal flash, and retrieves it when the pad is connected again.
-Different brand/models of pads are automatically recognized, and the respective custom profile saves are stoered and recalled without any need of user's intervention.
+Different brand/models of pads are automatically recognized, and the respective custom profile saves are stored and recalled without any need of user's intervention.

 - **To start and perform the mapping procedure**
   - press all together the first 4 buttons of the pad AND pull the left trigger DOWN